-4. Implement forest management for the overall health and protection of watersheds

-- Manage California's forested landscapes to safeguard the State's water supply reliability and quality and to reduce snowpack evapotranspiration and increase water infiltration. - Manage forests to reduce soil erosion and protect water quality. - Account for the value of healthy watersheds and their ecosystem services and consider the avoided costs of investing in protecting and restoring these services.
+- 4. Implement forest management for the overall health and protection of watersheds - Manage California's forested landscapes to safeguard the state's water supply reliability and quality. - Manage forests to reduce soil erosion and protect water quality. - Account for the value of healthy watersheds and their ecosystem services and consider the avoided costs of investing in protecting and restoring these services.